SisuRace/silentberry-noise/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project leverages cutting-edge technologies to facilitate citizen participation in governance:

+- **Blockchain-based Identity**: Ensuring anonymity and authenticity through decentralized identity management.
+- **AI-driven Proposal Generation**: Utilizing AI to capture and consolidate public opinions into actionable initiatives.

+## Get Faucet Token

+Open [https://faucet.nervos.org/](https://faucet.nervos.org/) to receive test tokens.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and the technologies used in this project, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Blockchain Technology](https://www.blockchain.com/) - explore the world of blockchain and its applications.
+- [AI and Machine Learning](https://www.tensorflow.org/) - dive into the realm of AI and machine learning.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!